 The potential for the FOM3-1 ecosite on the Subject Property to be confirmed as Old Growth Forest SWH exists.
-To avoid impacts to this feature, no development is proposed within 5 m of this feature, as identified in Figure 5.
+To avoid impacts to this feature, no development is proposed within 15 m of the woodlands associated with this feature.